 So much better than nothingEverybody can win

 The start of a brand new somethingWhen ego, fear, and judgmentBecome the rule of lawWatch the polar ice capsHeat up, melt down, and thawWhen the greedy one forgetsThat he’s the reason for it allThe only gold that’s so worth stashingCompassionGet it onCompassionRight on

 Here’s my issue: this song just doesn’t do it for me.
 I want to get on board with it, but there’s something about it musically that just doesn’t sit right.
 I don’t like the tempo and the sound of the drum programming.
 I’m on board with the lyrical content, but the song itself misses the mark.
-When I weigh the positives and negatives I’m going to rule that this is a slightly below average Prince song and give it a 2.5 out of 5 stars.
+When I weigh the positives and negatives I’m going to rule that this is a slightly below average Prince song.
 I’m still all for the message, though.
 We could all use more compassion every day.